Case Study: How to start a podcast that improves average ticket value.

 - 2 min read

-The First Challenge: How to start a podcast in the first place?
+The First Challenge: How to Start a Podcast

 Customers often entered the shop unaware of long-term risks or hesitant to approve preventative work.
-That meant:
+This led to several challenges:

 Short-term fixes instead of long-term solutions.